What is Ordinary Income?

 Ordinary income is the income earned from the business, employment in the form of wages or salaries, rent, commissions or , short term capital gain, etc and get taxed at the normal tax rate, however, income from long term capital gains and qualified dividends are taxed at special tax rates.

-- Ordinary income is the type of income that is taxed at ordinary rates and it is earned regularly from day to day operations.
-It does not include capital gains and qualified dividends which are taxed at lower rates.
+- Ordinary income is the type of income taxed at ordinary rates, and it is earned regularly from day to day operations.
+It does not include capital gains and qualified dividends, which are taxed at lower rates.

 - Unqualified dividends are taxed at ordinary rates of tax, for example, dividends paid by REIT (Real Estate Investments Trust), income paid on ESO (Employee Stock options), income from money market operations.

 - Salaries and wages received by the individual from his employment can be considered as the best example.
-There are so many examples, it may be rent received, business and trading income, etc.
+There are many other examples like rent received, business and trading income, etc.